 In this course, students learn the shielded metal arc welding (SMAW) process in the vertical position and practice tie in beads using 7018 1/8 inch and 3/32 inch electrodes.
-The student practices tack welding vertical test plates for the American Welding Society (AWS) qualification welding competencies.
+The student practices tack welding vertical test plates for welding competencies.
+4.0 Credits